marcopaglio/BookingApp/README.md

   >   `xhost +local:<DOCKER_NET>` e.g: `xhost +local:docker0`
   > - When running finishes, it is recommanded to remove the access to the X display server by running:<br>
   >   `xhost -local:<DOCKER_NET>` e.g: `xhost -local:docker0`

+7. On Linux run xhost+ before running docker-compose or Maven docker profile (and xhost- as soon as it stop).

 You can also build the BookingApp project using the command `mvn` instead of `./mvnw`, but without Maven Wrapper build might fails due to different versions of Maven.
 For this reason building with maven Wrapper is recommended.
 If you prefer taking your risks, you can also run launch files from Eclipse.
 They are located inside `booking-aggregate`, `booking-domain-module`, `booking-business-module` and `booking-ui-module` into `launches` folders.
 Just right click on the .launch file, select **Run As**, and click on the same name maven configuration for starting the building.
 Remember that launch files in Reactor execute on the whole project, while the others execute on the single module, so they need to have dependencies installed before starting.